nachocarracedo/my_twitter/README.md

 4) Add your keys to seetings.py file.
 Also add extra stopwords so they don't show up in wordclouds.

-5) create a folder inside the projected called *data* and put inside *Sentiment Analysis Dataset.csv*.
+5) Inside the folder *data* place  the file *Sentiment Analysis Dataset.csv*.
 You can get this file from  http://thinknook.com/twitter-sentiment-analysis-training-corpus-dataset-2012-09-22/ .

 5) Run script and enjoy your viz!!